ajansari/aiEmailAndMeetingAssistant/README.md

 -The Advanced instruction set also searches for meeting conflicts, proposes other meeting times, and can handle multi-turn conversations.

 # This Agent is created in Copilot Studio with GPT 5 (Chat) as the Model.
+-For autonomous agents that need to reason on data and tasks, we would typically use a reasoning model like GPT 5 (Reasoning) or Claude Opus 4.5, but in this situation, GPT 5 (Chat) has worked just fine.
+I suspect that in the future, Copilot Studio credit consumption will vary by the model selected, so this agent uses a model which should be fairly affordable.

 # The agent uses the following Tools:
 -Office 365 Outlook > Get emails (V3)